-The Demonstration Farm Network will conduct demonstrations of the effectiveness and adaptability of conservation practice systems to reduce erosion and sedimentation, control phosphorus runoff and address other nonpoint source pollution issues.
+The Lower Fox Demonstration Farms Network will conduct demonstrations of the effectiveness and adaptability of conservation practice systems to reduce erosion and sedimentation, control phosphorus runoff and address other nonpoint source pollution issues.
 It will also provide educational/technology transfer opportunities for the public, farmers, land managers, agribusiness, environmental and natural resource agencies and research entities and their partners.

 The Demonstration Farm Network objectives are to:

-1. establish sites within the Lower Fox River to test the effectiveness of current and innovative conservation systems
+1. Establish sites within the Lower Fox River (just south of Green Bay, Wisconsin) to test the effectiveness of current and innovative conservation systems.

 4. Create and implement an information/outreach strategy to share information and lessons learned from the Network to managers, researchers and stakeholders across the Great Lakes Basin.